ajowyit/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

-<h3>Step 1: Connect to virtual machine using RDP & Install Wireshark</h3>
+<h3>Step 1: Connect to the virtual machine using Remote Desktop Protocol (RDP) and Install Wireshark</h3>
 <p>

 <img width="1500" alt="Screenshot 2025-05-26 at 11 16 53 PM" src="https://github.com/user-attachments/assets/6008b209-9a30-4b66-a941-7959a1e2d425" />